FlaviusBanned/MetroSkayo_app/README.md

-Usage
+⭐ Usage

-Purchase a Card 🛒: Navigate to the card purchase section, select your desired card type, and complete the payment.
+Purchase a Card 🛒:

+Navigate to the card purchase section, select your desired card type, and complete the payment.

-View Transaction History 📜: Access your transaction history from the user profile section.
+View Transaction History 📜:

+Access your transaction history from the user profile section.

-Contributing
+⭐ Contributing

+We welcome contributions to improve this application.
+To contribute:

+Fork the repository.

+Create a new branch for your feature.

+Commit your changes and push them to your fork.

+Submit a pull request.

+⭐ License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-Contact
+⭐ Contact

-For any inquiries or support, please contact at mihaiflavius_27@yahoo.com.
+For any inquiries or support, please contact us at mihaiflavius_27@yahoo.com.

 Thank you for using the Metrorex Online Card Purchase Application! 🙌